jpane24/OVtool/README.md

 Figure 2 is a different variation of Figure 1, but now adds p-value contours.
-This graphic will allow the user to see what treatment effect will switch the significance level at critical p-values (i.e. 0.05).
+This graphic will allow the user to see what treatment effect will switch the significance level at critical p-values (e.g., 0.05).
 This graphic will now give the user an idea of how sensitive both the treatment effect estimate and the statistical significance are.
 The analyst can specify what red p-value thresholds they want plotted with